FiwareTIConsoft/fiware-metaware/docs/installation_and_administration_manual.md

 In Metaware, we use the default port for MongoDB, which we assume it is running on localhost.
 If this is not your case, you can modify the "Database access information" in the file `fiware-metaware/src/main/resources/metaware.properties` before the creation of the WAR package.
+This file is extremely important since it specifies all the parameters to connect with MongoDB, so please configure it properly.

 Once you get the WAR package from `metaware`, you can deploy it on Tomcat.
 If the deploy goes fine, the root of Metaware will be available at `http://localhost:8080/metaware/api/v1/`.